geminateCoder/Character-Archive-Website/README.md

 ##Pages:
 * The *Index* page should have a header with a login and sign up button on floating to the left of the screen.
 There needs to be a section where it will display recent characters with links that will display once a user hovers over the character image.
 Login and Signup buttons pops out on the page.

-* The *Login* and -Signup- page will be made just as a procaution.
+* The *Login* and *Signup* page will be made just as a procaution.
 Login Form should only have username and password.
 Sighn up Form should have username, email, password, and confim password.

 * The *Dashboard* page is only accessable if a user has logged into the session.
 There will be their image on the right of the screen.
 There should be a notification/character/recent characters/favorted/stats/friend-followed/news section on the dashboard.
 The header should change if user is in session to a small avatar image with a dropdown that will have the settings page and the logout link.